ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 **Project Status: Discontinued**

 A project of this scale needs funding.
 Even after months of actively looking for grant funding, as this project earns no money, this project has received zero financial support.
-This project in its current state will no longer be pursued or discontinued.
+This project in its current state will no longer be pursued.
+Project status: Discontinued.

 Thank you for your interest.